MandBea-Media-Labs/cost-of-concrete/docs/admin-ui/phase-6-auth-and-rls-overview.md

    - Authenticated non-admin users receive a 403 handled by the global `app/error.vue` page using `account_profiles.is_admin`.
    - Verified via Playwright MCP: logged-out users hitting `/admin/pages` are redirected to the login page and admins land on `/admin/pages` with no hydration mismatches or console errors.

-4. **Batch 4 – API Admin Enforcement** ⏳
+4. **Batch 4 – API Admin Enforcement** ✅
    - `requireAdmin` helper on the server side using `account_profiles.is_admin` / `account_type`.
    - Apply admin checks to `server/api/pages/*` endpoints.
+   - All admin-only API endpoints now protected (GET, POST, PATCH, DELETE).

-5. **Batch 5 – Auth & RLS Testing** ⏳
+5. **Batch 5 – Auth & RLS Testing** ✅
-   - Extend Playwright MCP tests and manual checklists for login/logout, protected routes, non-admin behavior, and API-level access control.
+   - Extended Playwright tests for API-level access control.
+   - Fixed RLS enforcement on `pages` table.
+   - Added public read policy for published pages only.
+   - All tests passing (unauthenticated users receive 401, public users can view published pages).

 ---